Hivebound/pair-programming-test/README.md

 This is the Hivebound pair-programming test.
 The goal of this is to see what it would be like for us to work together, as we are a highly collaborative team.

+Tips:
+- Treat this is a bidirectional session
+- Write the code as if you are writing production-quality code
+- Ask any questions that you might have
+- Talk through your thought processes

 To run the code, please use the following command:

 ```bash